pragasette/no-health-reset/README-SE.md

 - Use your mod manager of choice, [Mod Organizer 2] is recommended.

+## Updating

+It is safe to update to a newer release in the middle of a game, as long as the first number (_major_ version) doesn't change; the following is supported:

+- **1**.0.0 → **1**.0.1

+See https://github.com/pragasette/game-mods-semver for more details.

 ## Features

 - After sleep, health is reverted to its previous state; any regeneration rate